b-wesley/song-classification/README.md

 ![]()

 For the Neural Nets, we have gotten mixed results.
-So far, the spectrogram-based models work best, attaining a final training (Cross-Entropy) loss of .257 anda final test loss of .344.
-To account for this, we have created a new model that uses batch norm and more dropotu layers, but we have yet to find hyperparameters for this architecture that converge to an effective solution.
-The audio-only network, on the other hand does not perform well yet due to difficulties with adjusting the parameters and architecture for this model, as it was originally intended for use in applying transformations to audio rather than classifying it.
-As a result, while we have gotten these models to start training, they have yet to converge to a satisfactory result.
+The spectrogram-based CNN works quite well, attaining a test accuracy of .9, a final training (Cross-Entropy) loss of .257 and a final test loss of .344.
+We attempted to find an architecture that could account for some of the overfitting we saw, but none performed better than the model with slight overfitting with a test accuracy of .9, which is still quite good.

+For the audio data, we created two types of networks: a simple 1-Dimensional CNN and a WaveNet.
+Neither of these networks performed nearly as well as the spectrogram models, with the WaveNet never converging, and the 1d CNN obtaining a best test accuracy of .24, only slightly better than random guessing.
+This is most likely because the networks cannot detect major features pertaining to genre with the size of kernels we had to use due to computational constraints.
+The Wavenet's lack of success is likely due to the fact that its structure is originally intended to apply effects to the audio (such as reverberation or emulation of an amplifier), but the long-term structure that this model uses to preserve subtle spectral qualities does not translate as well to the high-level characteristics needed to classify genre as we had hoped it would.
+These models may work with larger kernels and larger dilations, but they are prohibitively computationally expensive to be of use to us with our current technical limitations.

 ![](spec_loss.png)